-New Hampshire Sea Grant (NHSG) is seeking a Communications Leader to manage its communications program and serve as its Assistant Director of Communications.
+New Hampshire Sea Grant (NHSG) is seeking a Communications Leader to manage its communications program and serve as its Assistant Director for Communications.

 - Lead the NHSG Communications Program